barryclark/jekyll-now/README.md

 ✘ No configuring plugins
 ✘ No need to spend time on theming
 ✘ No setting up hosting
-✘ More time to code other things! ... wait ✓
+✘ More time to code other things! ... wait that's a ✓

 ## 5 Minute Blog Setup—all on GitHub.com